How-to books are the staples of the non-fiction market. These books offer the reader a method for doing or making something.

 - Supplement text with illustrations.

 - If your book is about teaching a skill, do it in a clear, concise step-by-step fashion.

 - Your tone should suit your subject.The best how-to books often have a down-to-earth, amusing tone.
 [Read 155 Words To Describe An Author’s Tone]

 Tips for submitting your book

-Book proposals are used to sell non-fiction book ideas.
-A query letter is not enough.
-As with most non-fiction books, you will have to market your book.
-You do this by compiling a proposal that contains a covering page, a table of contents, a chapter-by-chapter outline, information on why your book is marketable, and information about yourself.
-Remember that most non-fiction books are 40 000 - 50 000 words.
-Make sure your proposal reflects this.
+The first thing you have to do is write a book proposal.
+A query letter is not enough for this genre.
+Your proposal should include a cover page, a table of contents, a chapter-by-chapter outline, information on why your book is marketable, and information about yourself.
+[Tip: Most non-fiction books are 40 000 – 50 000 words.]

 © Amanda Patterson